sveltia/sveltia-cms/README.md

       - The `slug` collection option[^29]
       - The `summary` field option for the List and Object widgets
     - Multiple transformations can be chained like `{{title | upper | truncate(20)}}`.
     - The `date` transformation supports the time zone argument.
 The only available value is `utc`, which converts a date to UTC.
-This is useful if the specified DateTime field is local, but you want to force UTC in the slug, e.g. `{{date | date('YYYY-MM-DD_HHmm', 'utc')}}`.
+This is useful if the specified DateTime field is local, but you want to force UTC in the entry slug, e.g. `{{date | date('YYYY-MM-DD_HHmm', 'utc')}}`. ([Discussion](https://github.com/sveltia/sveltia-cms/issues/278#issuecomment-2565313420))
   - Nested fields (dot notation) can be used in the `path` option for a folder collection, e.g. `{{fields.state.name}}/{{slug}}`[^62].
   - Markdown is supported in the `description` collection option[^79].
 Bold, italic, strikethrough, code and links are allowed.
   - The collection `folder` can be an empty string (or `.` or `/`) if you want to store entries in the root folder.
 This supports a typical VitePress setup.